moraguma/TorchBringer/README.md

 | experience_and_optimize() | state: Tensor, reward: Tensor, terminal: bool | Performs an optimization step without selecting an action |

 ### gRPC interface
-Note that there is a client implemented in `servers/torchbearer_grpc_client.py` that has the exact same interface as `TorchBearerAgent`.
+Note that there is a client implemented in `servers/torchbringer_grpc_client.py` that has the exact same interface as `TorchBringerAgent`.
 This reference is mostly meant for building clients in other programming languages.

 | Method | Parameters | Explanation |
 |---|---|---|